jonlazaro/bizkaisense/README.md

 Data included in this repository:

 Scripts that get air quality measures of Basque Country from Open Data Euskadi (ODE):
-- The folder pig_sql_generator contains the Pig scripts that get measures from ODE using Hadoop, and store them in a SQL database.
+- The folder sql_generators/pig contains the Pig script that gets measures from ODE using Hadoop, and stores them in a SQL database.
 - The folder sql_generators contains the Python scripts that get measures from ODE and store them in a SQL database.
 - The folder rdf_generators contains the Python scripts that get measures from ODE and create RDF triples based on SSN ontology.